 Since 2005, Bianca has worked with Fabio Franz as the collective ‘Brave New Alps‘.

 Current research projects

 - Precarity Pilot – redirecting the path of our working lives (in collaboration with Fabio Franz and Caterina Giuliani)

 - COMUNfARE – spaces for popular education and making (economies) in common (in collaboration with Fabio Franz and part of the Eco-Nomadic School network)

 - PhD by Design – exploring the messiness of practice-based research (in collaboration with Alison Thomson and Maria Portugal)

 Elzenbaumer, Bianca, Fabio Franz, and Polly Hunter.
 Department 21.
-London: Royal University of Art, 2010.
+London: Royal College of Art, 2010.

 Brave New Alps.
 “Design Education as a Practice of Freedom?”
 In About Learning and Design, edited by Giorgio Camuffo, Maddalena dalla Mura, and Alvise Mattozzi, 65–72.
 Bozen-Bolzano: University Press, 2014.

 Brave New Alps.
 (2015).
 Precarity Pilot: Making Space for Socially- and Politically-engaged Design Modes of Criticism, (1).